arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/05.docker-container/content.md

 - Now that you have the base of the workflow to use [Docker](https://docker.com), go to its docs page and make sure you understand all the features.
 - Look for a container image from [Docker hub](http://hub.docker.com), install it and make your own application out of it.
 - Create a container to run your custom made application.
-For this, it may interest you [Create and Upload a Custom Container to the Portenta X8](tutorials/portenta-x8/custom-container) tutorial.
+For this, it may interest you [Deploy a Custom Container with Portenta X8 Manager](tutorials/portenta-x8/custom-container) tutorial.